 Dental implants are another biomedical application where ceramics are making significant inroads.
-With the success SINTX has had with the development of the MC2 silicon nitride material for spinal implants, the company is now looking to broaden the application of this unique material to other applications inside the body.
-A key area of focus for the MC2 material is for dental implants and dental surgery.
+With the success SINTX has had with the development of the Micro-composite ceramic (MC2) silicon nitride material for spinal implants, the company is looking to broaden the application of this unique material to other medical device applications.
+A key area of focus for the MC2 material is for dental implants.

 Biomaterials that may resist bacterial colonization may offer a competitive solution in the dental implant market.
 Silicon nitride material has been demonstrated in invitro experiments and animal studies to be effective against a wide variety of bacteria [4, 5] including P. Gingivalis , the bacteria implicated in gingivitis.
-The antibacterial properties of Silicon Nitride material are most likely related to favorable surface properties such as hydrophilicity, a net negative surface charge, and the fact that Si3N4 produces silicic acid and ammonia via hydrolysis upon exposure to water.
-It is hypothesized that interfacial production of silicic acid and ammonia promotes local osteogenesis and leads to bacterial lysis.
+The antibacterial properties of Silicon Nitride material are most likely related to favorable surface properties such as hydrophilicity, a net negative surface charge, and the fact that Si3N4 produces silicic acid and ammonia via hydrolysis upon exposure to water[7,16].
+It is hypothesized that interfacial production of silicic acid and ammonia promotes local osteogenesis and leads to bacterial lysis [7,12].

 Several different coating technologies have been developed and are transitioning from the laboratory to production.
 These technologies can confer the beneficial effects of silicon nitride onto metal components, such as titanium.

-Silicon nitride appears to be an ideal material for dental implants particularly in light of the issues associated with periimplantitis.
-SINTX in continuing research and development and now looking to commercialize this technology.
+Silicon nitride may be an ideal material for dental implants.
+SINTX is continuing research and development and now looking to commercialize this technology.
 To learn more about dental implants a great resource is the American Academy of Implant Dentistry. https://www.aaid-implant.org/dental-implants/types-of-implants-and-techniques/

 6. G. Pezzotti, R.M.
 Bock, B.J.
 McEntire, E. Jones, M. Boffelli, W. Zhu, G. Baggio, F. Boschetto, et al., “Silicon Nitride Bioceramics Induce Chemically Driven Lysis in Porphyromonas Gingivalis,” Langmuir, 32 3024–3035 (2016).